liu3zhenlab/manuscripts/README.md

 # manuscripts
-collection of scripts used in published manuscripts
+collection of scripts used in manuscripts from Liu lab.